Skip to content

 The purpose of the Output tab is to configure how the waveform signals previously prepared in the AWG Sequencer tab are routed to the Wave outputs of the instrument.
 The tabular layout of the tab provides a quick overview of the status of the different AWG cores on the instrument (see AWG Architecture and Execution Timing for an overview on the internal architecture and terminology), and enables quick access to all necessary settings to configure the modulation (i.e. multiplication) and addition of sinusoidal and AWG signals.

-The individual Sine and AWG signals are configured in the Sine Generators and Waveform Generators section.
+The individual Sine and AWG signals are configured respectively in the Sine Generators and Waveform Generators section.
 The horizontal rows in these sections represent the digital signals generated by the Sine Generators and Arbitrary Waveform Generator channels.
-The Output Amplitudes section represent the pair-wise matrix-like routing of these signal (rows) to the Wave outputs (columns).
+The Output Amplitudes section represent the pair-wise matrix-like routing of these signal (rows) to the Wave outputs (columns) and the amplitude of each.

 The rows in the Waveform Generator and the Sine Generators section are graphically grouped in two, and each pair is associated with a pair of Wave outputs.
 This arrangement reflects the AWG Architecture and Execution Timing of the instrument, where one front end FPGA per pair of Wave outputs contains one dual-channel AWG core, and one pair of sine generators.